-MO: How would you describe ‘Indian Me’ to someone with limited photographic knowledge or training?
+MO: How would you describe ‘The Red West’ to someone with limited photographic knowledge or training?

 In documenting this large community, I wanted to discover why Native Americans interest my subjects so deeply.
 In short, I would summarise that the exoticism around First Nations people compels my subjects to be hobbyists.
 It’s movies like ‘Dances with Wolves’ that inspires them.
 They live, breathe and dream “Native American” to such an extent that many “believe” they are First Nations.